Pull to refresh

 Developing mRNA-based norovirus vaccine (Phase 3)

-For nearly six decades, human norovirus has defied laboratory cultivation—making it impossible to develop effective vaccines against a pathogen that sickens 700 million people annually.
-Researchers at Baylor College of Medicine have now broken that barrier.
-By blocking chemokine signaling with a drug called TAK-779, the team achieved 10 to 15 consecutive rounds of viral replication in lab-grown human intestinal tissue, enabling production of stable virus stocks for the first time.
+Human norovirus eluded laboratory cultivation for nearly six decades, which prevented vaccine development for a pathogen that sickens 700 million people annually.
+Baylor College of Medicine researchers broke this barrier using the drug TAK-779 to achieve 10 to 15 consecutive rounds of viral replication in lab-grown human intestinal tissue, yielding stable virus stocks for the first time.

 Therapeutic cancer vaccines emerge from decades of development